top of page

 What is an art consultant?

-The difference between art advisors and art consultants
+The difference between art advisors and art consultants:

-Education and Required Job Skill
+Education and Required Job Skills:

 Lobby Reception Art | Art Advisor vs Art Consultant